McBen/IITCPluginKit_Example/docs/3-the-calculation.md

 # 3. The Calculation

-Let's fill the plugin with the real magic.
-I prefer to solve things top-down.
-So we start with the expected result:
+Let's implement the core functionality.
+We'll work top-down, starting with the expected result:
 ```typescript
 doCount(): void {